1. How do I list my property with your program?

 - Oven door handle must be in place and the door must close properly.

 - Must be reasonably weather tight and safe to operate

 - All damaged or broken glass must be replaced.
 Small corner cracks can be repaired, typically with silicone type sealant.

-- All first floor windows and any other readily accessible windows must lock securely.
+- All readily accessible windows must lock securely.